 Senso-Ji attracts locals and international travelers alike and is dedicated to the Bodhisattva of compassion, Guan Yin.
 There are beautiful shrines for you to admire, such as the Shinto Shrine, the Akasaka Shrine, and even an exquisite 5 story pagoda.

 Strolling about this ancient temple will give you goosebumps!
-This is such a great way to begin your journey into Tokyo because you will have a firsthand experience of one of the most significant spiritual and historical landmarks in the city, giving you an understanding of Tokyo’s outstanding background to kickstart your visit!
+This is such a great way to begin your journey into Tokyo because you will have a firsthand experience of one of the most significant spiritual and historical landmarks in the city.

 - Why it’s awesome: It is the most popular city park in the whole of Japan.